Baldur Bett

 Baldur Bett (born 12 April 1980) is an Icelandic former footballer who last played for Reynir S. in the Icelandic Second Division.

 Club career

-Bett began his career at Aberdeen of the Scottish Premier League in 1998 but failed to secure a place in the starting XI and moved on to Peterhead in 2000.
+Baldur began his career at Aberdeen of the Scottish Premier League in 1998 but failed to secure a place in the starting XI and moved on to Peterhead in 2000.
 After just one season playing in the Scottish lower divisions, he signed for FH Hafnarfjörður in Iceland's Úrvalsdeild.

 Personal life

 He is the son of Scottish former footballer Jim Bett, and the brother of Calum Bett.